-Considering that the decision making power regarding system implementation as part of the Transformation initiatives in HR has shifted from CIO to CHRO, it provides more power for HR to select what they need, when they need it and how they need it.
+When you shift the decision-making power for system implementation (as part of the transformation initiative in HR) from CIO to CHRO, it provides more power to the HR.
+They can then select what they need, when they need and how they need it.

-HR traditionally has not been the forefront of producing business cases for funding approvals for applications before, so it is a brand new land for them.
+Since HR has not traditionally been at the forefront, producing business cases for funding approvals for applications, it is a brand new ground for them.

-Now HR has to prepare a robust cost/benefit justification and evaluation for all the new investments mentioned From the HR Roadmap.
+Now HR has to prepare a robust cost/benefit justification and evaluation for all the new investments mentioned in the HR Roadmap.

 Three Main Reasons Why You Should Build An HR Business Case